danielgatis/dramatiq-postgres/docs/why.rst

 Using Postgres as a message broker may look odd.
 There is some reason to use Postgres as a message broker and some to use something else.
-This page gives a few element to make the best choice.
+This page gives a few elements to make the best choice.

 Let's start with some generalities.
 Webservice delegating tasks to background service is far from new as a software architecture pattern.
 We can resume the